 On top of the acting, the proud Samoan is an activist and philanthropist.
 He created the Dwayne Johnson Rock Foundation in 2006 to aid at-risk and terminally ill kids, and engages fans everywhere to "Smackdown Your Vote."
 Johnson is registered as an independent, but endorsed Joe Biden in the latest Presidential election.
 He's also expressed interest, if folks want him to run, for someday making a bid for the highest office himself.

 The Movie to See

 "Moana" is the best Rock movie in several ways.
 The Disney tale received nominations for Best Animated Feature and Best Original Song.
 It's an original story about headstrong Moana (Auli'I Cravalho), daughter of a Polynesian chief.
 She's determined to save her island by returning a mystical relic to the goddess Te Fiti.
 To do so, she seeks the help of demigod Maui, voiced by Dwayne Johnson.
 Beyond giving representation to Pacific Islanders, the movie's just thoroughly entertaining and genuinely moving.
 Plus, The Rock is larger than life in animated form.

 What's Up Next

 Rock fans, rejoice!
 "Young Rock" has just been renewed for a second season.
 Plus, there's lots more Rock on the way.
-"Jungle Cruise," (watch trailer here) an update of the Disney ride in motion picture form, comes out July 30 in theaters, starring Johnson and Emily Blunt.
+"Jungle Cruise," (watch trailer here) an update of the Disney ride in motion picture form, arrives in theaters this weekend, starring Johnson and Emily Blunt.
 And the DCEU's long-anticipated "Black Adam," featuring The Rock as Shazam nemesis Teth/Black Adam, is only one year away, opening July 29, 2022.